lexxmark/qt-async/README.md

     // called when completeProgress is called with different progress object void tryCompleteAlienProgress() const;

-    // called inside value.completeProgress function if niether value nor error was assigned to value void incompleteProgress() const;
+    // called inside value.completeProgress function if niether value nor error was assigned to async value void incompleteProgress() const;
 };
 ```